INTEGRAL Data Analysis

 INTEGRAL Off-Line Scientific Analysis Software (OSA)

-This software package is a copy of the package which is available from the
+These software packages are copies of the packages which are available from the

 Here is a copy of the latest OSA software installation guide